pytest-dev/pytest-django/docs/helpers.rst

 or by requesting it's string value: ``unicode(live_server)``.
 You can also directly concatenate a string to form a URL: ``live_server + '/foo``.

+Since the live server and the tests run in different threads, they cannot share a database transaction.
+For this reason, ``live_server`` depends on the ``transactional_db`` fixture.
+If tests depend on data created in data migrations, you should add the ``serialized_rollback`` fixture.

 ``settings``
 ~~~~~~~~~~~~